 Miss Repplier's home is in Philadelphia and although she is an American, she is of French descent.
-Her lively essay style deals with many subjects in a vein of humorous banter. a popular speaker at the Town Hall in New York and through-She has written much for the magazines, out the country. particularly the Atlantic Monthly.
+Her lively essay style deals with many subjects in a vein of humorous banter. deals with many subjects in a vein of humorous banter.
+She is a popular speaker at the Town Hall in New York and throughout the country.
+She has written much for the magazines, particularly the Atlantic Monthly.
 She is the author of a dozen or more books of which the following may be found in the Forest Hills Station of the Queens Borough Public Library: "Book of Famous Verse," "Compromises," "In the Dozy Hours," "Points of View," "Points of Friction" and "Varia"